 When you see a sugary snack as pleasure, and you deny yourself, what you feel is deprivation.

-Imagine for a moment you didn’t see treats as well…a treat.
+Imagine for a moment that you didn't see treats as, well, a treat.
 Would you still crave it?
 Not at all.
 In fact, you’d have no problem walking past without giving it a second thought.